TuringLang/Bijectors.jl/README.md

 true
 ```

-which is always the case for a differentiable bijection with differentiabe inverse.
-Therefore if you want to compute `logabsdetjac(b⁻¹, y)`, and we know that `logabsdetjac(b, b⁻¹(y))` is actually more efficient, we'll return `- logabsdetjac(b, b⁻¹(y))` instead.
-But for some bijectors it might be easy to compute, say, the forward pass `b(x)`, but expensive to compute `b⁻¹(y)`.
+which is always the case for a differentiable bijection with differentiable inverse.
+Therefore if you want to compute `logabsdetjac(b⁻¹, y)` and we know that `logabsdetjac(b, b⁻¹(y))` is actually more efficient, we'll return `-logabsdetjac(b, b⁻¹(y))` instead.
+For some bijectors it might be easy to compute, say, the forward pass `b(x)`, but expensive to compute `b⁻¹(y)`.
 Because of this you might want to avoid doing anything "backwards", i.e. using `b⁻¹`.
-You can then use `forward`:
+This is where `forward` comes to good use:

 ```julia
 julia> forward(b, x)
 (rv = 0.9312689879144197, logabsdetjac = 1.595700144883034)
 ```

-What if `b(x)` is the expensive part?
-Then we just do:
+Similarily

 ```julia
 julia> forward(inv(b), y)
 (rv = 0.7173326646959575, logabsdetjac = -1.595700144883034)
 ```

-In fact, the purpose of `forward` is to just _do the right thing_.
-In this function we'll have access to both the original value `x` and the transformed value `y`, so how we can compute `logabsdetjac(b, x)` in either direction.
-Furthermore, in a lot of cases one can re-use a lot of the computation of `b(x)` in the computation of `logabsdetjac(b, x)`, or vice-versa. `forward(b, x)` will take advantage of such opportunities (if implemented).
+In fact, the purpose of `forward` is to just _do the right thing_, not necessarily "forward".
+In this function we'll have access to both the original value `x` and the transformed value `y`, so we can compute `logabsdetjac(b, x)` in either direction.
+Furthermore, in a lot of cases we can re-use a lot of the computation from `b(x)` in the computation of `logabsdetjac(b, x)`, or vice-versa. `forward(b, x)` will take advantage of such opportunities (if implemented).

 At this point we've only shown that we can replicate the existing functionality.
 But we said `TransformedDistribution isa Distribution`, so we also have `rand`: